jgram925/BrewersProject/README.md

 These instructions were created for running the app on Windows.

-1. Download the project to your desktop.
+1. Download the project to your desktop and unzip.
 2. Ensure that NPM is installed.
     a.
 Open a command prompt.
     b.
 Type "npm -v" without quotes, if it returns a version number, it is.